MindBreaker20/agh-languages-and-libraries-of-data-analysis/README.md

-# Languages and libraries of data analysis
+# Languages and Libraries of Data Analysis 📈📊
 ## Description
-This repository was made for the Languages and libraries of data analysis course at the AGH UST in 2022/2023.
+This repository was made for Languages and Libraries of Data Analysis course at the AGH UST in 2022/2023.
 Repository contains one major project about tautology and other projects called homeworks.

-## Topics
+## Topics 📝
 ### Project - Tautology
 The purpose of this project is writing expression in console in Pycharm to check if mentioned expression is tautology or not.
 The advantage of my code is that user can check unlimited number of expressions.
 The only limits are users's imagination and Python itself.